vy538/idea-generator/README.md

 ## Features

 - Generates random ideas for illustrations across five categories: adjective, character, location, verb, and other element
+- Displays small illustrations representing each idea
-- Realistic slot machine animation when generating new ideas
+- Animated slot machine spinning effect
 - Responsive design that works on both desktop and mobile devices
 - Bilingual support (English and Chinese)
 - Gallery page to showcase created illustrations (to be implemented)